-State Retail Operations Non-Retail Operations Both limited to working surfaces, tools, and stationary and mobile equipment controls. • Equip customer entrances and exits, checkout stations, etc. with proper sanitation products and provide personal and sanitizers to all frontline staff. • Ensure that sanitary facilities stay operational and stocked at all times. • Provide resources to promote employees' personal hygiene. • Adjust or modify store hours to provide adequate time for regular, thorough cleaning and product stocking. • Provide time for workers to implement cleaning practices before and after shifts. • Install hands-free devices. • Encourage the use of debit or credit cards by customers. guests to meeting rooms upon entry to office space rather than congregating in lobbies or common areas.
+State Retail Operations Non-Retail Operations Both Local Control Provide resources to promote employees' personal hygiene.
+Adjust or modify store hours to provide adequate time for regular, thorough cleaning and product stocking.
+Provide time for workers to implement cleaning practices before and after shifts.
+Install hands-free devices.
+Encourage the use of debit or credit cards by customers. space rather than congregating in lobbies or common areas.
 Require employees to clean and disinfect personal work areas often and supply the necessary cleaning products.
 Adjust or modify hours to provide adequate time for regular thorough cleaning and disinfection of office spaces.
 Avoid sharing phones, other work supplies, or office equipment wherever possible.
 Where such items must be shared, disinfect between shifts or uses, whichever is more frequent.
-Ensure that sanitary facilities stay operational and stocked at all times and provide additional soap, paper towels, and hand sanitizer when needed.
+Ensure that sanitary facilities stay operational and stocked at all times and provide additional soap, paper towels, and hand sanitizer when needed. modifications to increase the quantity of outside air and ventilation in offices and other spaces.
+Implement measures to ensure physical distancing of at least 6 feet between workers and customers (e.g., use of physical partitions or visual cues).
 Stagger employee breaks.
 Close or restrict common areas, using barriers, or increasing physical distancing between tables/chairs.
 Install production transfer-aiding materials to reduce person-to-person production hand-offs.
-Colorado Beginning on May 1, 2020, permits retail businesses to phase- Permits critical businesses Note that insurance services are deemed "critical."
-D 1.11 .
-II .
-1/1 to continue operating, Description and the first of the first of the first of Public Health in a public opening, if they are provided they: Requires employers to take the following measures within the

-State Retail Operations Non-Retail Operations Both Order 20-28 FAQs Guidance Executive Order 2020-044 Press Release Apr.
-28, 2020 implementing best practices.
+State Retail Operations Non-Retail Operations Both Local Control Colorado Public Health Order 20-28 FAQs Guidance Executive Order 2020-044 Press Release Apr.
+28, 2020 Beginning on May 1, 2020, permits retail businesses to phase-in a public opening, if they are implementing best practices.
 Requires critical retail to comply with social distancing requirements at all times, including when any customers are standing in line.
-Comply with social distancing requirements at all times; Adopt work from home or telework policies for any operations that can be done remotely; and Implement other strategies (e.g., staggered schedules/redesigning workplaces) to create more distance between workers, unless doing so would make it impossible to carry out critical functions.
+Permits critical businesses to continue operating, provided they: • Comply with social distancing requirements at all times; • Adopt work from home or telework policies for any operations that can be done remotely; and • Implement other strategies (e.g., staggered schedules/redesigning workplaces) to create more distance between workers, unless doing so would make it impossible to carry out critical functions.
 Provides that critical businesses that were open under the Stay-at-Home order may remain open with the same strict precautions (e.g., physical distancing, masks for all employees, more frequent cleanings, etc.).
-Permits non-critical office-based businesses operating in an office and not a production environment to allow up to 50% of their employees to conduct inperson work that takes place outside a private residence. workplace to minimize disease transmission: Deputize a workplace coordinator(s) charged with addressing COVID-19 issues; Maintain 6-foot separation between employees and discourage shared spaces; Clean and disinfect all high touch areas; Post signage for employees and customers on good hygiene; Ensure proper ventilation; Avoid gatherings (meetings, waiting rooms, etc.) of more than 10 people; Implement symptom monitoring protocols, conduct daily temperature checks, and monitor symptoms in employees; Eliminate or regularly clean and disinfect any items in common spaces that are shared between individuals; Require employees to stay home when sick; Provide work accommodations for vulnerable individuals; Provide flexible or remote scheduling for employees who have child/elder care obligations, to the extent possible; Encourage or enable remote work when possible; Encourage breaks to wash hands; Phase shifts and breaks to reduce density; Provide appropriate gear like gloves, masks, and face coverings; Create special hours for vulnerable individuals; Encourage 6-foot distancing inside of the business for all patrons; Encourage customer use of protection like gloves and face coverings; Provide hand sanitizer at the entrances to the greatest extent possible; and Use contactless payment solutions, when possible.
-Requires employers with over 50 employees in any one location to-in addition to the above requirements-implement the following: Implement stations for symptom screening and temperature checks.
-Close common areas to disallow gatherings of employees.
-Implement mandatory cleaning and disinfection protocols.
-Require mandatory adherence to social distancing requirements.
+Note that insurance services are deemed "critical."
+Requires employers to take the following measures within the workplace to minimize disease transmission: Deputize a workplace coordinator(s) charged with addressing COVID-19 issues; Maintain 6-foot separation between employees and discourage shared spaces; Clean and disinfect all high touch areas; Post signage for employees and customers on good hygiene; Ensure proper ventilation; Avoid gatherings (meetings, waiting rooms, etc.) of more than 10 people; Implement symptom monitoring protocols, conduct daily temperature checks, and monitor symptoms in employees; Eliminate or regularly clean and disinfect any items in common spaces that are shared between individuals; Require employees to stay home when sick; Provide work accommodations for vulnerable individuals; Provide flexible or remote scheduling for employees who have child/elder care obligations, to the extent possible; Encourage or enable remote work when possible; Encourage breaks to wash hands; Phase shifts and breaks to reduce density; Provide appropriate gear like gloves, masks, and face coverings; Does not prevent a county or municipality from adopting more protective standards than those contained in the reopening order as necessary, including-but not limited to-stay at home orders, mask wearing requirements in public, or additional protective measures.
+If adopted, provides that such measures will take effect in the county or municipality without the need for further approval by the state.